malfattti/garden/Decadent Love.md

 - courtship:
 	-  broadening the sense of what courthsip means
-	-  extende and stretch the term
+	-  extend and stretch the term

-courtship in terms of seeing each other, imposing their own ideas onto other s and receiving them

-showing oneself and being received
+	-  courtship in terms of seeing each other, imposing their own ideas onto others, and the others receiving them: showing oneself and being received.
+How do those match?

-matching?

-by definition it is a probleatized relationship

-what is seen is not what is projected, what beign projected is not what is seen
+	- a problematized relationship: what is seen is not what is projected, what beign projected is not what is seen